shadmanc01/DoMore/README.md

 Users of DoMore can easily navigate through the application with all of the functionalities being on a single page similar to a homescreen with widgets.
 DoMore prioritizes productivity and well being through providing a quick glance at the users day through fetching their events from their Google Calendar along with displaying the current weather for planning your day further.
+If you wanna stay the same 'Do', if you want to grow 'DoMore'.